alaudet/raspi-sump/docs/install.md

 See the configuration file for explanations of variables.
 You can choose to take imperial (inches) or metric (centimetres) water level readings.

-# Starting Raspi-Sump with Systemd
+# Start Raspi-Sump with Systemd

 To start Raspi-Sump you will need to enable it with systemd.
 The first time you install Raspi-Sump you will need to run this command for systemd to find the service files located in /home/username/.config/systemd/user